dansand/Python/part1/lists.md

 ```

 > ## _challenge:_  python container interactions
->
-> Explain what the overall effect of this code is:
+> We've encountered lists as strings as two fundamental python containers.Explain what the overall effect of this code is:
 >
 > ```python
 > list1 = ["I", "am", "becoming", "a", "programmer"]